 Great coffee begins with passionate farmers--and we have discovered some truly talented farmers during our origin trips.
 It is an absolute joy to see first-hand how each family owned farm and micro-mill operate.
 The region, soil, rain-fall, shade level, altitude, varietal, pickers, processing equipment, drying method, etc., all play a role in how the coffee turns out.
 It is remarkable to watch each farmer orchestrate their resources and develop their coffee with all of these elements hanging in the balance.

-Our favorite farms reside in high altitude, equatorial climates, with rich volcanic soil (i.e., 1500-2200 meters).
-The biodiversity within the soil is key to keeping the coffee farms healthy and biologically sustainable.
-Some farmers use banana trees and or plantains for shade and nutrition; others plant their coffee among large indigenous trees.
+Our favorite coffees reside in high altitude, equatorial climates, with rich volcanic soil (i.e., 1500-2200 meters).
+The biodiversity within the soil is key to keeping the coffee plants healthy and biologically sustainable.
+Some farmers use banana trees and or plantains for shade and nutrition; others plant their coffee among large indigenous trees and other cash crops.
 Some farms offer several cultivars from all over the world, others stick to one or two.
-Some use modern: wet and pulped natural processing methods, and mechanical drying equipment - while others stick to traditional dry processing methods.
+Some use modern: wet and pulped natural processing methods, and mechanical drying equipment -- while others stick to traditional wet-hulled and dry processing methods.
 These and many other more subtle details make each coffee look, taste, smell and feel very different.

-Our flagship coffee is our Kenya AA, SL28 Arabica Coffee.
+Our flagship coffee is our Kenya AA, SL28, Hard-bean Arabica Coffee.
 This coffee is grown at a family owned farm located on Mt.
-Kenya, between 1600 and 2000 meters; at this altitude the coffee beans develop slowly and become physically harder than lower altitude coffee, hence the term: 'Hard-bean Arabica' (generally the higher the altitude, the harder and richer the bean).
-This estate also employs wet processing methods to enhance the clarity and sharp acidity.
+Kenya, between 1600 and 2000 meters; at this altitude the coffee beans develop slowly and become physically harder than lower altitude coffee, hence the term: 'Hard-bean Arabica' (generally the higher the altitude, the richer the flavor).
+This estate also employs wet processing methods to enhance the clarity and acidity.

 The SL28 varietal is the most popular Kenyan AA coffee and is famous for its bright acidity, grapefruit/citrus fruitiness and smooth mouth-feel.